Not your typical school science project: High School Students Address Safety in Sports by Helping Lead Concussion Study

 What is BRAIN?

-Brentwood Research Action & Innovation in Neuroscience is a group of Brentwood students and alumni collaborating to get high school students involved in neuroscience.
 Neuroscience and other specializations are typically only available after several years of university, restricting the ability of young scientists to make a difference in this field.
-BRAIN plans to allow Brentwood students to dive into these areas and contribute meaningfully, alongside global leaders in research.
+BRAIN allows Brentwood students to dive into these areas and contribute meaningfully, alongside global leaders in research.

 BRAIN and Brentwood